miketynes/globus-labs.github.io/_projects/klimatic.markdown

 data accessible by creating the virtual data lake, a cached subset of a data lake paired with additional metadata for non-cached datasets.
-A data lake is “a centralized repository containing virtually inexhaustible amounts of raw (or mini- mally curated) data that is readily made available anytime to anyone authorized to perform analytical activities” [2].
+A data lake is “a centralized repository containing virtually inexhaustible amounts of raw (or minimally curated) data that is readily made available anytime to anyone authorized to perform analytical activities”.
 Such a system allows for the local caching of raw data in a stan- dardized format, making integration and distribution more efficient at query-time.
 A geospatial data lake should allow